Course Development Grants for UF Faculty

 Application materials, preferably in PDF format, should be emailed to Corinne Tomasi at firstname.lastname@example.org.

 The award amount is $5,000 per grant.
-Grant awards will be distributed as lump sum payments in the summer.
+Grant awards will be distributed as lump sum payments in the semester the course is taught.

-Grantees are required to submit a finalized course syllabus to CES by the end of the following Fall semester.
+Grantees are required to submit a finalized course syllabus to CES by the end of the semester before the course is to be taught (at least 2 weeks before the end of the semester).
 Failure to comply will make the recipient ineligible for all future CES grants and a formal letter of non-compliance will be provided to the faculty member’s department chair.

 If you have any questions, please contact Corinne Tomasi at email@example.com or 294-7144.